campersonguy/CPT-AT-3/README.md

 4. System will check for if the username meets some conditions (at least 8 characters, must have a number, must have a capital letter).
 If not, the user will be prompted to change their password until it is valid.
 5. System will prompt the user to retype their password in 'Confirm password'.
 6. System will check for if the confirm password matches the original.
 If not, the user will be prompted to retype it until they match.
+7. System will send a randomly generated 6-digit verification code to the inputted email.
+8. System will prompt the user to input the same 6-digit code.
+9. System will check the verification codes match.
+If not, the user will be prompted to retype it until they match.
-7. System will create the account with the correct username and password data.
+10. System will create the account with the correct username, password and email data.
+11. User will be logged into the account.

+**Expected Result:** Account is created with correct data and user is logged in with the account.

+**Priority:** Very High

+**Test Case ID:** TC002

+**Test Case Name:** Resetting account password

+**Preconditions:** User already has an account

+**Test Steps:**
+1. User will click the 'Reset password' button.
+2. User will input their current username and email address.
+3. System will send a randomly generated 6-digit verification code to the inputted email.
+4. System will prompt the user to input the same 6-digit code.
+5. System will check the verification codes match.
+If not, the user will be prompted to retype it until they match.
+6. User will be prompted to enter a new password.
+7. System will update the password through the account data.
 8. User will be logged into the account.

-**Expected Result:** Account is created with correct data and user is logged in with the account.
+**Expected Result:** Account data is correctly updated and user is logged in with the account.

-**Priority: High**
+**Priority:** High